-Jurisdiction Tax credit Production Services Tax Credits 28% • Basic: 28 percent of accredited qualified British Columbia labour expenditures. of QLE • Regional: Six percent of accredited qualified British Columbia labour costs, pro- rated by the number of days of principal photography outside the designated Vancouver area, divided by the total number of days of principal photography in British Columbia.
-NO CAP • Distant location regional: Six percent of accredited qualified British Columbia labour costs, pro-rated by the number of days of principal photography in British Columbia within a prescribed area divided by the total number of days of principal photography in British Columbia.
-DAVE incentive: 16 percent of accredited qualified British Columbia labour costs directly attributable to eligible digital animation or visual effects activity or eligible post-production activities.
-Interactive Digital Media Tax Credit 17.5% of QLE NO CAP 17.5 percent of qualified British Columbia labour expenditure for video game development.
-MANITOBA up to of QLE Film and Video Production Tax Credit 65% NO CAP Basic: 45 percent of qualified Manitoba labour expenditures, or 30 percent of eligible Manitoban labour and other non-labour expenditures.
-Frequent filming credit: 10 percent frequent filming bonus.
-0 • Regional tax credit: Five percent bonus for location filming outside of Winnipeg.
-30% All spend NO CAP Producer credit: Five percent Manitoba Producer bonus.
-Interactive Digital Media Tax Credit 40% of QLE CAP • 40 percent of Manitoba labour costs on eligible projects with a maximum tax credit on an eligible project of CA\$500,000. • CA\$100,000 in eligible marketing and distribution attributable to the project.
-NEW BRUNSW NEW BRUNSWICK doo/ of QLE New Brunswick Film, Television and Multimedia Industry Support Program 40% CAP 40 percent of eligible expenditures incurred in New Brunswick depending on project genre and company eligibility.
-25% or 30% All spend CAP Up to 25 percent of all New Brunswick expenditures for variety and service productions, or to a maximum 30 percent of all New Brunswick expenditures for New Brunswick-based productions or co-productions.
+Jurisdiction Tax credit 28% of QLE NO CAP Film or Video Production Tax Credit Basic: 28 percent of accredited qualified British Columbia labour expenditures. • Regional: Six percent of accredited qualified British Columbia labour costs, pro-rated by the number of days of principal photography outside the designated Vancouver area, divided by the total number of days of principal photography in British Columbia. • Distant location regional: Six percent of accredited qualified British Columbia labour costs, pro-rated by the number of days of principal photography in British Columbia within a prescribed area divided by the total number of days of principal photography in British Columbia. • DAVE incentive: 16 percent of accredited qualified British Columbia labour costs directly attributable to eligible digital animation or visual effects activity or eligible post-production activities.
+17.5% of QLE NO CAP Interactive Digital Media Tax Credit 17.5 percent of qualified British Columbia labour expenditure for video game development.
+MANITOBA up to 65% of QLE NO CAP Or Cost-of-Salaries Tax Credit Base rate of 45 percent of qualified Manitoba labour expenditures, which may be combined with the following: 38% All spend Frequent filming credit: 10 percent frequent filming bonus.
+NO CAP Regional tax credit: Five percent bonus for location filming outside of Winnipeg.
+Producer credit: Five percent Manitoba Producer bonus.
+Cost-of-Production Tax Credit Base rate of 30 percent of eligible Manitoban labour and other non-labour expenditures.
+Eight percent bonus for production which use an eligible Manitoban production company.
+40% of QLE CAP Interactive Digital Media Tax Credit 40 percent of Manitoba labour costs on eligible projects with a maximum tax credit on an eligible project of CA\$500,000. • CA\$100,000 in eligible marketing and distribution attributable to the project.
+NEW BRUNSWICK 40% of QLE CAP New Brunswick Film, Television and Multimedia Industry Support Program [Note that this is a grant, not a tax credit] 25% or 30% All spend CAP 40 percent of eligible salaries paid to New Brunswick residents.
+Eligible salaries and wages cannot exceed 50 percent of the eligible costs of production. (not a tax credit) • Up to 25 percent of all New Brunswick expenditures for variety and service productions, or to a maximum 30 percent of all New Brunswick expenditures for New Brunswick-based productions or co-productions.
+NEWFOUNDLAND AND LABRADOR 40% of QLE CAP Film and Video Industry Tax Credit Lesser of 40 percent of eligible labour expenditures or 25 percent of the total eligible production budget.